Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Discussion

-Although it doesn't generate anisotropic meshes, TetGen exhibits good quality while generating much fewer elements compared to CDT3D (for the small test cases of our evaluation).
-Additionally, TetGen meets the real-time requirement for small-size problems.
-CDT3D generates meshes with better quality but at the cost of generating more elements.
-Depending on the accuracy needed for CFD simulations, this tradeoff may be acceptable, particularly when combined with CDT3D's anisotropy (seen in \cref{fig:Mesh_Cuts_artery1} and \cref{fig:Mesh_Cuts_artery2}).
+Although they only generate isotropic meshes, TetGen and PODM exhibit good quality while generating fewer elements compared to CDT3D's anisotropic mesh generation (for the small test cases of our evaluation).
+Additionally, TetGen and PODM meet the real-time requirement for small-size problems (and large-size problems with PODM).
+CDT3D generates isotropic meshes with better quality but at the cost of generating more elements.
+This further showcases that local reconnection-based techniques may still offer better output mesh quality than Delaunay-based techniques.
+Depending on the accuracy needed for numerical simulations, this tradeoff between element count and quality may be acceptable, particularly when combined with CDT3D's anisotropy (seen in Figures \ref{fig:Mesh_Cuts_2_artery1} and \ref{fig:Mesh_Cuts_artery2}).
 Both the Build\_Sizing/Metric and CDT3D methods show good scalability on a single multicore node, particularly when generating an anisotropic mesh.
-Due to the fact that CDT3D is designed to handle much larger problems (such as that in \cref{fig:CDT3D_CAD_Simulation} and \cref{fig:artery2_images}), its performance suffers from the overhead of parallelizing adaptation for such small meshes.
-Nevertheless, it also meets the real-time requirement when utilizing a full multicore node (for anisotropic mesh adaptation) and when utilizing a single CPU core for isotropic mesh generation.
+Due to the fact that CDT3D is designed to handle much larger problems (such as that in Figure \ref{fig:artery2_images} or the scaled complexity benchmarks), its performance suffers from the overhead of parallelizing adaptation for such small meshes.
+Nevertheless, it also provides near real-time performance when utilizing a full multicore node (for anisotropic mesh adaptation) and when utilizing a single CPU core for isotropic mesh generation.
 CDT3D exhibits much faster performance when generating isotropic meshes from the PLCs of the first and second cases.